cyrusimap/cyrus-imapd/docsrc/imap/developer/developer-tips.rst

 To create a map, simply call map_refresh on the map (details are in lib/map.h).
 To free it, call map_free on the same map.

-Despite the fact that the maps are read-only, it is often useful to open the file descriptors O_RDWR, especially if the file decriptors could possibly be used for writing elsewhere in the code.
+Despite the fact that the maps are read-only, it is often useful to open the file descriptors O_RDWR, especially if the file descriptors could possibly be used for writing elsewhere in the code.
 Some operating systems REQUIRE file descriptors that are mmap()ed to be opened O_RDWR, so just do it.

 Network Functionality
 =====================